 The career decision-making process is ongoing throughout your professional life and as your career progresses, you may find yourself using this process again.
-There are times you may feel frustrated, as if you are no closer to finding direction than when you started.
+There are times you may feel frustrated as if you are no closer to finding direction than when you started.
 If you’re going through the process, you are making progress.
-Each area you explore and check off, takes you closer to narrowing down the options that are a good fit.
+Each area you explore takes you closer to the options that are a good fit.

 STEP 1: SELF-ASSESSMENT

 - First assess your interests, values, and personality to develop an understanding of your technical and transferable skills.
 Consider factors that may affect your searches, such as geographic preferences, an organization’s culture, or work-life balance.

 - Be aware that assessments cannot define you or tell you what you should do.
 Instead, they suggest areas for further exploration and give you a place to begin your research.

 - Skills: Many skills are transferable – meaning they can be used across a wide range of industries and functional areas.
 For example, communication skills are valued in all roles, making them highly transferable.
 It’s important to take the time to identify your skills and how those may connect with career options.

 - Interests: Your interests may change as you are introduced to new areas of study and new experiences.
 Reflecting on your interests, in conjunction with your skills, personality, and values is an important step in the self-assessment process.
 Use the questions below to begin your reflection.